Fresh blueberries are a popular summer treat. They have a sweet flavor, and they are succulent and nutritious.

 Maintaining low sodium levels is essential to keeping blood pressure at a healthful level.
 Blueberries are free of sodium.

 They contain potassium, calcium, and magnesium.
 Some studies have shown that diets low in these minerals are associated with higher blood pressure.
-Adequate dietary intake of these minerals is thought to help reduce blood pressure.
+Adequate dietary intake of these minerals is

 4) Managing diabetes